pedrozath/coltrane/README.md

 This command us to analyze songs and discover what they have in common, even tho they have different notes.

-Let's say we want to find the possible progressions of Red Hot Chili Peppers:
+Let's say we want to find the possible progressions of Red Hot Chili Pepper's Otherside:

 ```sh
 coltrane find-progression Am-F-C-G